ai-extensions/docs/docs/intro/registration.md

 # Registration

+**Note**: while being under development, the registration to the ML-Lab is for early-adopters users only, working and testing dedicated Showcases.

 ## Create a user account
 1. Create an account and register on Terradue portal  your account https://www.terradue.com/portal/signup.
 Please note not to use special characters (including -, ., _, etc) for the username, but only just letters and numbers.
 2. Check your mailbox.
 We have sent you a confirmation email in order to validate your user email address.
 Click on the link to complete registration process.